rlfbckr/workshops/kicad/README.md

-# Desiging PCBs for Artists and Designers with KiCAD
+# Designing PCBs for artists and designers with KiCAD

 This is an introduction to KiCad spanning two evenings.
 Together, we will design a basic microcontroller board around an ATtiny microcontroller.
 The workshop will cover all the steps involved, from creating the schematic and designing the board to preparing it for fabrication.